|Human Rights Committee|

 |Machinists Volunteer Program (MVP) Committee|

 The main Machinists Volunteer Program Committee meets every 2nd and 4th Tuesday of the month following District Council meetings.
 They go over upcoming projects and discuss new projects for our volunteers and their families to participate in.
-We also have a North end sub-committee who meet every 3rd Wednesday of the month at the Everett Union Hall at 12:30.
 All members are welcomed to attend any MVP Committee meeting or contact us if you need help for a community project.

 High School Students can recieve a letter from us for their participation in any of our community service events to fullfill their graduation requirements for community service.